iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 Waste management plants rely on long serial processing lines.
 Failures in any pivotal stage may cause severe capacity loss due to the limited redundancy.
-This makes some level of monitoring targeted towards machine health and predictive maintainance critical to avoid unplanned downtimes and the costs that inevitably come with it.
+This makes some level of monitoring targeted towards machine health and predictive maintainance critical to avoid unplanned downtimes and the cost that inevitably comes with it.

 While digital PLCs are in the control of the pipeline and can already detect the most acute faults in realtime, machine manufacturers treat health monitoring